 The glass panels form the basis for your whole shower, so we want you to be confident that you're getting the best.
 Sturdy tempered glass shower panels are available in several thicknesses, including premium 1/2"" glass.
-You can also choose different colors and styles, like bronze or frosted glass.
+You can also choose different colors and styles, like bronze or Opaque-Clear glass.

 Our premium shower door hardware is the keystone of your shower door.
 Durable and designed to last, our hardware keeps your shower door working properly.
 Here are the components you can select from during your quote process:

 Clamps are a sturdy choice for your shower door, but some configurations of your shower will require a u-channel.

 Choose from a variety of styles, designed to add a personal flair to your shower, and match the rest of your decor.